-1. Following the practice adopted by the First, Second, and Third Special Sessions of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (hereinafter "the First Review Conference", "the Second Review Conference", and "the Third Review Conference"), the Director-General has asked the Scientific Advisory Board (SAB) to prepare a report on developments in science and technology that States Parties to the Chemical Weapons Convention (hereinafter "the Convention") may wish to take into account in their review of the operation of the Convention, as provided for in paragraph 22 of Article VIII.
+Following the practice adopted by the First, Second, and Third Special Sessions of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (hereinafter "the First Review Conference", "the Second Review Conference", and "the Third Review Conference"),1 the Director-General has asked the Scientific Advisory Board (SAB) to prepare a report on developments in science and technology that States Parties to the Chemical Weapons Convention (hereinafter "the Convention") may wish to take into account in their review of the operation of the Convention, as provided for in paragraph 22 of Article VIII.
 That report has been published as RC-4/DG.1 (dated 30 April 2018) and is now available to States Parties.

-2. The Director-General encourages States Parties to familiarise themselves with the executive summ Parties in their changes that mig the Director-Ger
+The Director-General encourages States Parties to familiarise themselves with the executive sumn changes that mis